webplatform/docs-wpd/Infrastructure/procedures/Deploying_code_changes/index.md

 For an example of a VM with two roles that doesn’t deploy a web application could be a VM with the name "'''db5-masterdb'''" which would be used as the main ("''masterdb''") database server ("''db''").
 Another example would be a VM with the name "''notes''" which installs hypothesis.

-Getting the roles of a VM:

-  salt db\* grains.get roles
-  db1-masterdb:
-    - db
-    - masterdb
-  db2:
-    - db

-Updating packages only on VMs of a given role:

-  salt app\* state.sls code

-Which is basically what the following command do;

-  wpd-deploy app

-The latter is an alias for the comfort of everyday use and can be done without being root.

 == Level ==

 The level is defined as a simple "<code>level: production</code>" line in <code>/etc/salt/grains</code>.
 That file is created when the VM boots for the first time from the salt master using.

 Getting the level that the VM knows it has would be done like this:

-  salt project grains.get level
-  project:
-    production

 ''NOTE'' Its a convention to keep in an OpenStack project ONLY contain ONE environment level.
 Mixing might cause to confusion and manipulation mistakes.